Hydrodynamic limit of simple exclusion processes in symmetric random environments via duality and homogenization: Introduction

 For completeness, we point out that Theorem \ref{teo1} includes also as very special cases the HL in \cite{F1}, \cite{N} and \cite{RSS} (for the part concerning non-dynamical random environments in \cite{RSS}).
-We recall that in \cite{RSS} the authors prove the HL for the random conductance model on $\bbZ^d$ with possibly time-dependent random conductances in a given interval $[a,b]$, with $0<a<b<+\infty$.
+We recall that in \cite{RSS} the authors prove the HL for the random conductance model on $\bbZ^d$ with possibly time-dependent random conductances in a given interval $[a,b]$, with $0<a<b<+\infty$. \rosso{ Finally, we point out that for reversible but not symmetric jump rates the homogenization results in \cite{Fhom3} for a single random walk still hold, but the duality properties of the simple exclusion process fail.
+An explicit example is given by the simple exclusion process with site disorder treated in \cite{FMar,Q2}.
+In general, for reversible but not symmetric jump rates, the hydrodynamic limit is expected to be described by the non-linear equation $\partial _t \rho= \nabla\cdot (D(\rho) \nabla \rho)$ with a density-dependent diffusion matrix $D(\rho)$.
+As rigorously proved in \cite[Theorem~1]{Q2} in the case of site-disorder, $D(0)$ is expected to coincide with the effective homogenized matrix $D$ associated to a single random walk}.